siriusctrl/UniPublic/CS/week10.md

   - Execution of code that wasn't even written!
     - Since op codes and data are both are just bytes
       - Von Neuman architecture
-    - Can be sued for force the victim code to perform a sequence of operations the attacker wants
+    - Can be used for force the victim code to perform a sequence of operations that attacker wants

 ### RISC v.s.
 CISC

+- Where RISC better
   - Many of these problems are avoided by Reduced Instruction Set Computers(RISC)
   - Each instruction has a fixed size, format and duration
-- No operation does more than one of: load, store, arithmetic
+    - No operation does more than one of
+      - load
+      - store
+      - arithmetic
-- Easy to pipeline
+  - Easier to pipeline
     - Due to fix size
   - Less complex $\to$ less circuitry $\to$ lower power consumption
-- Universal in mobile phones (ARM CPUs)
+  - Popular in mobile phones (ARM CPUs)
+- Drawback
   - Needs more operations, because each is simpler
-  - More and faster RAM needed since we need to use more simpler instruction to achieve the goal
+    - More and faster RAM needed since we need to use more simpler instruction to achieve the goal, therefore, more things need to be stored.
+    - Deeper pipeline (refer to the tutorial question)
+      - More likely to be interrupted
+      - More likely to suffer from wrong branch prediction
 - Comparison
   - RISC good for low-power
     - Compare mobile phone size and share life to notebook